|Legler Systems Company|||||CR System|||||Contact Us|||||Help|||||Home||||

 The Check Reconciliation System (CRS) by Legler Systems is based on the client-server model and supports many special features for handling the bank reconciliation function in small businesses and midsize companies.
 Multiple bank checking accounts are supported to handle issued checks by the company and paid checks by the bank.
 This customizable CRS software can be run as a stand-alone accounting application or integrated with other financial modules, such as the Accounts Payable System (vendor checks) and Payroll System (payroll checks).
 The Legler Check Reconciliation software utilizes a character-based user interface with mouse support on desktop or laptop computers for fast data entry and optimum end-user productivity in a multi-user environment.

-After installations on different hardware and operating environments, this legacy check reconciliation software has evolved over the last 25 years to an efficient, proven and productive business application for today under Windows 10.
+After installations on different hardware and operating systems, this reliable check reconciliation software has evolved over the last 25 years to an efficient, proven and productive business application for today under Microsoft Windows 10.
 Custom versions of the online CRS software support in-house control of confidential check payment records and have been in day-to-day operation in small businesses in Northern California for many years.

-The online check reconciliation (CR) end-user procedures are identified on the Check Reconciliation menu shown below.
+The online check reconciliation (CR) end-user procedures are identified on the Check Reconciliation System Menu (screen image shown below).
 Before any online CR procedure is run, the user must first sign-on by entering a valid User-ID and password.
-To display the Check Reconciliation menu, enter "CR" on the main Financial Menu.
-To start a specific CR procedure, enter the 2-digit number associated with that online accounting procedure or single-click the left mouse button when pointing to the procedure name on the Check Reconciliation Menu.
+To display the Check Reconciliation menu from the main Financial Menu, enter "CR" to the System-ID prompt.
+To start a specific CR procedure, enter the 2-digit number associated with that online accounting procedure or single-click the left mouse button when pointing to the procedure name on the Check Reconciliation System Menu.
 The active keyboard function keys are identified at the bottom of all screens, including the check reconciliation menu.

 For all CR inquiry and reporting procedures, a selection screen is displayed so the user can enter various data selection parameters to retrieve specific check records from the online database (DBSMST) and to format the output screen or report.
 Prior data selection parameters are shown in the Report History Dashboard under the selection screen.